Maria Cristina Pascerini

 Italian-born and Madrid resident Maria Cristina Pascerini is coming to Canada to present her research on the scientific expedition of Alessandro Malaspina, an Italian explorer that led Spanish expeditions to the Northwest Pacific Coast.

 Pascerini dedicates her research to philosophy, history, art and literature.
 She will participate in the Hispanic Congress that will take place in Vancouver from June 5–7, 2019.

-Tell us a little bit about you and your work, how is the relationship between the two of them?
-Tell us about the journey that brought you to where you are professionally?
+Tell us a little bit about you and your work.
+How is the relationship between the two of them?
+Tell us about the journey that has brought you to where you are professionally?
 What do you love about your work?

 I’ve been working on Spanish culture for several years, and I love it.
 As an Italian living in Spain, I’m very interested on figures and subjects related to both countries.
 Researching into them is for me the way to get a deeper knowledge of my two cultures: the one I come from, and the one I live in.

 What is unique about your work?

 I’m devoted to the subjects of Philosophy, History, Art and Literature, even though I have to sacrifice my time off to it.
 I may give a lot of hours in libraries or at my desk to go on in a research.

 What has brought you to Canada?
 What is your relationship with this country?
 How did you get to research about Vancouver Island and Malaspina expedition?